Health Care Worker Certification

 A Registered Nurse license in her country;

-- A diploma from a nursing school in her own country;
+- A diploma from a nursing school in his/her own country;

-- A full and unrestricted license to practice professional nursing in the state of intended employment, or a certification issued by the Commission of Foreign Nursing Schools (CGFNS), or evidence that she has passed the NCLEX-RN licensing examination but cannot obtain a license because she lacks a social security number.
+- A full and unrestricted license to practice professional nursing in the state of intended employment, or a certification issued by the Commission of Foreign Nursing Schools (CGFNS), or evidence that he/she has passed the NCLEX-RN licensing examination but cannot obtain a license because he/she lacks a social security number.

 Some states require the foreign nurses pass the CGFNS examination before taking the state RN licensing (NCLEX) examination.
 However, the number of such states is on the decline.
 This is due to the fact that it is now possible to take the NCLEX abroad.